-\\\\\ Keyword: [Bandwidth] Required: Yes, if a Banded\matrix matrix is being defined.
-Argument: Numeric Value Description: Indicates the size of the width of the coupling matrix.
+Keyword: [Bandwidth] Required: Yes, if a Banded_matrix matrix is being defined.
+Argument: Numeric Value Used By: [Resistance Matrix], [Inductance Matrix], [Conductance Matrix], [Capacitance Matrix] Description: This keyword indicates the size of the width of the coupling matrix.
 This does not have anything in common with electrical bandwidth.
 The bandwidth field must be a nonnegative integer.
 This is the number of off-diagonal matrix rows for which data is provided.
-Usage Rules: MUST be used between keywords [Begin ICM Section] and [End ICM Section].
-MUST follow any usage of one of the following keyword: Banded\matrix ------\\\\\ See example "Matrix Example" lower in this document.
-Keyword: [Row] Required: Yes if a matrix is being defined.
-Argument: None Description: Indicates the beginning of a new row of the matrix.
-Usage Rules: The argument must be a sequential number beginning at 1 and continuing to the last row for the matrix Following a [Row] keyword is a block of numbers that represent the entries for that row.
+Usage Rules: The bandwidth field must be a non-negative integer.
+The [Bandwidth] keyword may appear multiple times in the file, however it may be used only once per each set of [ Matrix] keywords, and it must be placed before the matrix data is given).
+See example "Matrix Example" lower in this document.
+Keyword: [Row] Required: Yes Argument: Row Number Used By: [Resistance Matrix], [Inductance Matrix], [Conductance Matrix], [Capacitance Matrix] Description: Indicates the beginning of a new row of the matrix Usage Rules: The argument must be a sequential number beginning at 1 and continuing to the last row for the matrix.
+Following a [Row] keyword is a block of numbers that represent the entries for that row.
 Suppose that the current row is number M. Then the first number listed is the diagonal entry, [M,M].
 Following this number are the entries of the upper half of the matrix that belong to row M: [M, M+1], [M, M+2], ... up to [M,N].
 For even a modest-sized matrix, this data will not all fit on one line.
-You can break the data up with new-line characters so that this limit is observed.
+It is allowed to break the data up with new-line characters so that the line length limit is observed.
 Example: Suppose the matrix has 40 conductors and that we are currently working on Row 19.
 There is 1 diagonal entry, plus 40 - 19 = 21 entries in the upper half of the matrix to be specified, for 22 entries total.
 Row 1 always has the most entries, and that each successive row has one fewer entry than the last; the last row always has just a single entry.
-Usage Context: MUST be used between keywords [Begin ICM Section] and [End ICM Section].
-MUST follow any usage of one of the following keywords: Banded\matrix, Sparse\matrix, Full\matrix \\\\\ See example "Matrix Example" lower in this document.